ivanc4515/GTKY/README.md

-My name is ...
+My name is Ivan

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in July 26, 2004

-My favorite color is ...
+My favorite color is orange

-My favorite 3 artist are ...
+My favorite 2 artist are Rebecca Sugar, Billie Eilish

-On the weekends I like to ...
+On the weekends I like to hang out with friends and play videogames